Birds and Habitat Conservation

 Birding 101 – First held in 1986, Birding 101 is a course tailored for beginning birders that utilizes classroom sessions and field trips to teach everything from bird identification to field etiquette to birding techniques and resources.
 The course is taught by local birding experts using an impressive collection of images and recordings captured by the instructors.

 PVAS offers regular evening programs at the US Fish and Wildlife Service’s National Conservation Training Center outside Shepherdstown and occasional evening programs at various locations in Berkeley Springs.
 All programs feature presentations on natural history topics by expert speakers.
 All programs are free and everyone is welcome to attend.

 PVAS periodically offers Nature Photography Workshops intended for beginning and intermediate adult photographers who want to sharpen their nature photography skills.
 These workshops are taught by expert photographers and typically are held weekends, from Friday night through Sunday noon.

 Each year during the spring, summer and fall, PVAS offers a series of Natural History Workshops.
 The workshops consist of three or more hours of instruction on a specific natural history topic.

 This beautiful trail run is held on the 538-acre campus of the National Conservation Training Center.
 The event includes two professionally timed trail races: one 4.9 miles in length and another that covers 7.7 miles.
 There is also a self-timed, 2-mile run/walk for families and a 1-mile fun run for children.

 Music in the Cedars

-These free concerts are held on Tuesday evenings in August and September from 6:30-7:30pm at the Yankauer Nature Preserve.
+In past years, these free concerts have been held on Tuesday evenings (rain or shine) in August and September from 6:30-7:30pm at the Yankauer Nature Preserve.
 Anyone is invited to enjoy the preserve trails, bring a picnic supper, and relax with some tunes performed by local musicians.
-The concerts are held under the open air pavilion rain or shine.
+We hope to bring the concerts back in the near future.